nicolasH/frankensteins/readme.md

 ### `gen` command

 This command cleans up then generates the html version of each blog posts, the blog home page and the archive of each posts.
+Here are each steps of this command explained.

-#### 0 cleanup/directory creation
+#### \#0 cleanup/directory creation

 To generate the dates directory structure, the year, month and day are read from each file.